About Me

 (Jan 2019 – Jun 2019)

 Led weekly peer support sessions focused on domestic violence, centering harm reduction and creating space for compassionate conversations about substance use and the distinct challenges of substance use coercion.
-Supported residents through grief, trauma, and resilience-building, fostering connection and community.
+Offered support around grief, trauma, and collective care while fostering connection and community among residents.